Daily Updates

 Televison or any bootleg cassettes or videos I may happen to have.

-As a matter of fact, I would not even be
+As a matter of fact, I would not even be convicted of stealing

-your diamonds if you were to deliver THEM to my house and give
+your diamonds if you were to deliver THEM to my house and give them

 to me.>>